shawlab-moffitt/DRPPM-SPLICE-WRAP-Tutorial/README.md

 # DRPPM WRAP Tutorial

-## DNA RNA Proteome Post-translational Modifications
+## A comprehensive pipeline for RNA sequencing analysis.

 [DRPPM](https://github.com/gatechatl/DRPPM) is a library collection of scripts for analyzing DNA/RNA/Proteome/Post-translational Modifications.
 Below is a example RNA-seq analysis workflow using the DRPPM software on FASTQ files from a study observing the knockdown of the USP7 gene in humans.